wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 * First release of the plugin.

 == Upgrade Notice ==

+= 0.6 =
+Upgrade is suggested to display the tags of bookmarks.

 = 0.5 =
 Upgrade is recommended.
 This version correctly handles the cache and also you can specify alternative sources for your feed.